crate/crate-python/docs/sqlalchemy.rst

 ..
 SEEALSO::

-    The SQLAlchemy documentation has more information about `working with tables`_.
+    The SQLAlchemy documentation has more information about :ref:`sa:metadata_describing`.

 Additional ``__table_args__``